Guide to Monaco: Interesting Facts

 This works well for residents and tourists, as you won’t need to worry about your diamond bracelet or designer bag being stolen, or your child going missing.
 If your child wanders off, the police will be able to track him/her with facial-recognition video tracking and find your child in a matter of minutes.

-More Travel guides to Monaco and Monte-Carlo
+More Travel Guides to Monaco and Monte-Carlo

 The Principality has many beautiful parks and gardens perfect with picturesque and Instagram-worthy views.
-See this travel guide to Monaco’s parks for more.
+See this guide to Monaco’s parks for more.